 7.5.1.2.9 Notification for missing Time Series Data

-When an AE wants to be informed of the number of missing data points in a given renewable time duration, the AE should request the creation of a <subscription> resource and set the missingData in the eventNotificationCriteria conditions to specify the reporting policy.
-This enables the AE to keep track of the number of missing data points and the corresponding time-stamps over a predefined but renewable duration (i.e. the "duration" of the missingData).
+When an AE wants to be informed of the number of missing data points in a given renewable time duration, the AE shall request the creation of a <subscription> resource and set the missingData in the eventNotificationCriteria conditions to specify the reporting policy.
+The notificationEventType element in the eventNotificationCriteria shall have a value of “Report on generated missing data points”.
+This enables the AE to keep track of the number of missing data points and the corresponding time-stamps over a predefined but renewable duration (i.e. the "window duration" of the missingData).

 Originator(Hosting CSE):